rishabh-rajgarhia/Section-Scroller/README.md

 # Section Scroller

-A jQuery plugin for smooth scrolling to next section on click of a button!
+Lightweight, cross-browser and easy to use jQuery plugin for smooth scrolling to next section on click of a button!

 ### [Demo](https://rishabh-rajgarhia.github.io/Section-Scroller/demo/demo.html)